ember-learn/ember-blog/content/the-ember-times-issue-188.md

 Out of the box, you will be provided with:

 - `stereo` service: It manages loading and playing sounds, making sure that only one sound plays at a time, setting volume, and providing system-level events that your application can tie into.
-- Several template helpers, to perform an action on, or retrieve information from, a sound or `url` string
+- Template helpers, which can perform an action on, or retrieve information from, a sound or `url` string—something entirely new from how `ember-hifi` did things!
 - A couple of modifiers, to help control volume and position
 - `setupStereoTest()`, to help write tests